holochain/syn/DESIGN.md

 ```

 #### Session Broadcast/Refresh
-Leader should broadcast session refresh on a periodic basis for the sessions ephemeral stores.
+Scribe should broadcast session refresh on a periodic basis for the sessions ephemeral stores.

 #### Session Merging
-If a node is editing off-line it has basically chosen itself as the leader.
+If a node is editing off-line it has basically chosen itself as the scribe.
 When it comes on-line it will likely need to merge into an existing session.
 Additionally nodes may partition and then multi-node sessions may need to merge.

-1. **1 Joining Many**: When the single node detects this case, it takes on the responsibility of sending a change-set that can merge from what ever state it gets from the scribe/leader.
+1. **1 Joining Many**: When the single node detects this case, it takes on the responsibility of sending a change-set that can merge from what ever state it gets from the scribe.
 This may be simple or impossible, in which case you might just throw away your changes, and may depend on user decision.
-2. **Many joining Many**: This requires an app-specific way to choose a leader from the set, and then delegate the merge choice to that leader.
+2. **Many joining Many**: This requires an app-specific way to choose a scribe from the set, and then delegate the merge choice to that scribe.